ncsa/MayomicsVC/README.md

 # Testing

-## Unit testing (Testing each individual task in the workflow)
+## Individual Task Testing

-### Unit testing of the code under parser and validator
+### Individual task testing of the code under parser and validator

 To conduct unit tests on the Python scripts that handle pre-flight QC, cd into /path/to/MayomicsVC/src/config and run
 ```